 Interpretation of Operating Cash Flow Ratio

-- The operating cash flow ratio is a liquidity ratio that measures how well a company can pay off its current liabilities with cash generated from core business operations.
+The operating cash flow ratio is a liquidity ratio that measures how well a company can pay off its current liabilities with cash generated from its core business operations.

-- This liquidity ratio is considered a more accurate measure of short-term liquidity as it only uses cash generated from core business operations rather than from all income sources.
+This liquidity ratio is considered an accurate measure of short-term liquidity, as it only uses cash generated from core business operations rather than from all income sources.